 The Outreach Division of the Department of Global Communications engages with and educates people and their communities worldwide to encourage support for the ideals and activities of the United Nations.
 The Division's partnership and public engagement initiatives work with key constituencies, including non-governmental organizations (NGOs), the academic community, the publishing industry, libraries, the creative community, private sector entities and the public.

-Delegate: the United Nations iSeek intranet for Member States
+Delegate website (iSeek for Member States)

-Chief, Helga Leifsdóttir E-mail: leifsdottir@un.org
+Chief, Helga Leifsdóttir (leifsdottir@un.org)